 The first complete translation of Faust into English was by British poet, writer, and artist John Anster (1885-1954).

-Anster’s translation was published in London and New York by J. M. Dent & Sons, Ltd., and E. P. Dutton & Company in 1926.
+In 1926, J. M. Dent & Sons, Ltd., and E. P. Dutton & Company published Anster’s translation in London and New York.
 He also released a revised edition of his translation in 1929, which was published by J. M. Dent & Sons, Ltd.

 Anster’s translation of Faust has been criticized for being too free, as he attempted to capture the feeling and atmosphere of the play rather than a word-for-word translation of the text.